-Expenses include the aquarium and stand, hood and light, heater, filter, gravel, decorations, water treatment, net, and cleaning supplies.
+Expenses include the tank and stand, hood and light, heater, thermometer, filter, gravel, decorations, water treatment, water test kit, net, and cleaning supplies.
 All that in addition to the fish, as well as their food.
 Make a thorough checklist and go online or to a pet store, then write down the costs for all the items you are interested in.
 Sit down and determine what your bottom line cost is before you make your decision.
-You may be surprised to see what the actual total cost is.
+You may be surprised to see the actual total cost.

 If your budget is very tight, another option is to ask for help.
 Take your checklist of what you need and let your friends and family know that you'd like items from that list for your birthday, graduation, or as a holiday gift.
 That way you can get started without having to opt for inferior equipment, and your family can get you something they know you want.
 Maybe they will surprise you and give you the items without waiting for a special occasion.

 Another option is to look for used equipment.
 Be aware that used tanks may leak, and heaters or filters may not work at all, and it's difficult to test them out before buying.
-So ask questions upfront, and don't pay more than 50 percent of the original price for anything.
-Don't be too afraid of dirty glass or decorations, as that can be cleaned pretty easily.
+So, ask questions upfront, and don't pay more than 50 percent of the original price for anything used.
+Don't be too afraid of dirty glass or decorations, as that can be easily cleaned.
 However, scratches and cracks cannot be rectified, so check used equipment closely for damage.

 Avoid tanks under 10 gallons if you are a first-time aquarium owner.
 Small aquariums are far more difficult to manage than larger ones, as toxins can build up very quickly in the small volume of water.
-Temperature changes and water chemistry changes can also occur very quickly when there are only a few gallons of water.
+Temperature changes and water chemistry changes can also occur very quickly when there are fewer gallons of water.

 Be aware that an aquarium larger than 15 gallons will weigh more than 200 hundred pounds when filled, and should be placed on a stand rather than a shelf or desk.
 You'll also need a place to put the aquarium that is not in direct sunlight or be subjected to drafts or temperature extremes that could harm the fish.

 The location must also be capable of getting wet from time to time.
-Performing maintenance, adding or removing fish and other items from the tank will splash water around the tank. so keep that in mind if you are thinking about keeping a tank on your desktop or over a shelf of books or other items that might get wet.
+Performing maintenance, adding or removing fish and other items from the tank will splash water around the aquarium.
+Keep that in mind if you are thinking about keeping a tank on your desktop or over a shelf of books or other items that might get wet.

 Number of Fish